Prepping Your Items

 Onesies: Please hang your onesies.
 Do not bag them.
 We highly recommend hanging 2-5 onesies on one hanger in a group.
 Jack & Jill has a limit of 5 groups of onesies per gender.

-Books & Videos: DO NOT tape them together!
+Books: DO NOT tape them together!
 This ruins the covers when the tape is removed.
-If you are grouping multiple books or videos together please use a heavy twine or string.
+If you are grouping multiple books together please use a heavy twine, string or put them a ziploc bag.
 Tie the twine around your items as if you would tie a bow on a boxed present.
 This will catch the items on all sides and prevent them from separating.
 Be sure to be detailed in your description so if they do get separated our volunteers can place them back together!
-So, on the tag include the titles of each book/video in your set.
-Pin your price tag onto the twine.
+Pin your price tag onto the twine or tape on the outside of the bag.

 Electronics: Make sure all electronics are securely sealed in big enough packages to avoid theft.
-No tiny little baggies with games inside—secure onto a small index card or piece of cardboard.
+No loose video games will be accepted.
+Games must be included with a game system.

 Bikes, Ride-on Toys, and Sports Equipment: Bikes in all sizes, outdoor ride-on toys, scooters and all types of sports equipment sell well at both sales.
 Make sure that they are clean, include all parts, and have been checked for safety.
 See Guidelines – Safety.